-Q: Why can it be helpful to go to a grown-up for advice?
+Q: Why can it be helpful to seek advice from a trusted and responsible adult?

 Example answers; More life experience and can offer help with bringing the bullying to an end, or offer advice on things to do to help with coping.